Salmandabbakuti/sendlater-massa/README.md

 ## 🌟 Overview

-SendLater is a revolutionary DeFi application that brings scheduling capabilities to cryptocurrency transfers on the Massa blockchain.
+SendLater is a revolutionary DeFi DApp that brings scheduling capabilities to cryptocurrency transfers on the Massa blockchain.
 Whether you want to make recurring payments, implement vesting schedules, or simply schedule a transfer, SendLater provides a secure and user-friendly solution.
 Set it and forget it - your transfers will execute automatically at the specified time.

 **What SendLater Does Today:**
-- **Schedule Future Transfers**: Set up MAS token transfers to execute at any future date and time
+- **Schedule Future Transfers**: Set up MAS token transfers to execute at any future date and time.
+Perfect for recurring payments, time-locked transfers, surprise gifting, scheduled salary payments, hackathon fund distributions and many more!
 - **Autonomous Execution**: Transfers execute automatically using Massa's unique async smart contract capabilities
 - **Transfer Management**: View, track, and monitor all your scheduled transfers in real-time
 - **Secure & Transparent**: All transfers are recorded on-chain with complete audit trails